-Figure 5.1: Comparative percentages of PB and SF immune cellular composition from the PsA cohort.
+Figure 5.1: Comparative percentages of peripheral blood and synovial fluid immune cellular composition from the PsA cohort.
 Percentages of each of the twelve cell types identified by mass cytometry are shown by individual and tissue for PsA1718, PsA1719 and PsA1607.
 Horizontal line represents the median percentage for a particular cell type in the appropriate tissue (SF or PB).
 Each of the cell types is displayed in a different colour.
 Central DC=cDC, mucosal-associated invariant T=MAIT, DN=double negative.
 Data analysis conducted by Dr Nicole Yager.)

-Differential chromatin accessibility analysis in immune cells reveals differences between SF and PB
+Differential chromatin accessibility analysis in immune cells reveals differences between synovial fluid and peripheral blood

 Quality control of Fast-ATAC data

-Twenty four Fast-ATAC PsA samples from four different cell types and two tissues (PB and SF) were sequenced and processes using the in-house pipeline as previously detailed in Chapter 2.
-After filtering for low quality mapping, duplicates and MT reads, the median of total number of reads ranged

-between 46.6 and 70.2 millions (Figure 5.2 a).
-Overall, MT and duplicated reads accounted for a median of 40 to 62.2% from the total number of unfiltered reads depending on cell type (Figure 5.2 b), contributing to the loss of reads in ATAC as previously detailed in Chapter 3.
+Twenty four Fast-ATAC PsA samples from four different cell types and two tissues (synovial fluid and peripheral blood) were sequenced and processed using the in-house pipeline as previously detailed (Chapter 2 and 3).
+After filtering for low quality mapping, duplicates and MT reads, the median of total number of reads was 46.6 - 70.2 million (Figure 5.2 a) with MT and duplicated reads accounted for a median of 40 to 62.2% of the total number of unfiltered reads depending on cell type (Figure 5.2 b).

 Regarding sample quality, TSS enrichment analysis showed differences in the levels of background noise across cell types and highlighted the variability of ATAC performance (Figure 5.2 c).
-A general trend towards greater TSS enrichment in PB samples compared to SF was observed. mCD4+ and mCD8+ presented the best signal-to-noise ratios, with median of 19.1 and 23.1 fold enrichment, respectively.
+A general trend towards greater TSS enrichment in peripheral blood samples compared to synovial fluid was observed. mCD4+ and mCD8+ showed the best signal-to-noise ratios, with median of 19.1 and 23.1 fold enrichment, respectively.
 In contrast, NK was the cell type with the lowest TSS

 enrichment values.
-Particularly, the fold enrichment for PsA1719 and PsA1607 in NK were close to the 6 fold enrichment considered by ENCODE as acceptable.
+The fold enrichment for PsA1719 and PsA1607 in NK cells were close to the 6 fold enrichment threshold considered by ENCODE as acceptable.
 Given the limited cohort size, these samples were not excluded, but it is worth noting that they could be contributing noise and thus reducing the power of the differential analysis.